 adopt best practices to chair bilingual meetings within your team and encourage your employees to use their second official language in meetings

-adopt the Top ten practices for leaders for building a linguistically inclusive workplace
+adopt the Top ten practices for leaders for building a linguistically inclusive workplace.

 It is important to lead by example and use both of your official languages at work.
 Monitor your employees’ progress regularly to be able to support them if they encounter any challenges.
 It is a shared responsibility!